Pine tar: Finland

 Pine tar has long been used in Nordic nations as a preservative for wood which may be exposed to harsh conditions, including outdoor furniture and ship decking and rigging.
 Tar demand surged in the 17th century as European nations began constructing naval and merchant fleets that required tar and pitch for ship waterproofing and caulking.
 In Finland, then a part of Sweden, large-scale tar production began in the early 17th century.
 By the late 17th century, tar was Sweden's third most valuable export commodity.

 North American colonies

 Tar and pitch for maritime use was in such demand that it became an important export for the American colonies, which had extensive pine forests.
 North Carolinians became known as "Tar Heels."

 18th–19th century

 Sweden

 In present-day Sweden, large-scale tar production started around 1700.
 Swedish pine tar was often called "Stockholm tar" since, for many years, a single company held a royal monopoly on its export out of Stockholm, Sweden.
 It was also known as "Archangel Tar".
 Stockholm tar became synonymous with top-quality tar.
 Tar production peaked around the mid-1850s and gradually declined thereafter, largely due to new shipbuilding materials reducing the need for tar as a waterproofing agent, and to the decreasing use of hemp rope as sailing ships were phased out.
+Stockholm tar and pine tar are chemically the same and are not different substances.